njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.md

 ## Overview

-This Cryptocurrency Clustering project predicts if cryptocurrencies are affected by 24-hour or 7-day price changes using unsupervised machine learning techniques, specifically, K-means clustering.
-Also, the project explores the impact of increased clustering and clarity using Principal Component Analysis (PCA) on clustering.
+This Cryptocurrency Clustering project predicts if 24-hour or 7-day price changes affect 42 crytpocurrencies using unsupervised machine learning techniques, specifically, K-means and Principal Component Analysis (PCA).

+## Steps

+To meet the objectives of this project, I scaled all of the cryptocurrency data with scikit-learn's StandardScalar function.
+Next, I determined the ideal K-Means value and clustered using four methods: WCSS Elbow, Calinski-Harabasz, Silhouette, and Davies-Bouldin.
+To optimize the process, I used PCA to calculate a new optimal values of K, and then I clustered the cryptocurrencies with the PCA data.

 ## Results